Overview of Travel Health and Safety

 Fungal infections (such as "athlete's foot" and "jock itch") are more likely to occur in warm, moist climates.
 Bring an antifungal skin cream, ointment, or powder for these problems and apply according to package instructions; keep the affected area clean and dry.

 Individuals who have a history of allergic reactions should take precautions to avoid allergens and bring a medication that works for their symptoms.
-Those with severe allergies should wear a medical alert tag and carry a "sting kit" in case of anaphylactic reaction.
+Those with severe allergies should wear a medical alert tag and carry a "sting kit" (epinephrine auto-injector and an oral antihistamine) in case of an anaphylactic reaction.
 (See Pests.)

 Consider bringing antihistamines (such as Benadryl), which decrease the allergic response in most people.
 A topical ointment with hydrocortisone to relieve itching is also helpful.

-In Africa, iron all clothes that were dried outdoors to prevent skin infestation by the larvae of the tumbu fly.
+In Africa, iron all clothing and bedding that were dried outdoors to prevent skin infestation by the larvae of the tumbu fly.

-Tetanus is an acute, often fatal, neuromuscular disease caused by organisms found worldwide in dust and soil, especially where there is animal waste.
+Tetanus is an acute, often fatal, neuromuscular disease caused by organisms found worldwide in dust and soil, especially where animal waste is present.
 These organisms can infect a wound or other damaged tissue and create toxins that affect the nervous system.
 Symptoms include muscle rigidity and spasms, usually starting with lockjaw.
 Severe cases can be fatal.
-Although it is highly preventable with vaccination, tetanus is a common disease in developing countries where the vaccine is not widely utilized.
+Although highly preventable with vaccination, tetanus is a common disease in developing countries where the vaccine is not widely used.